MicrosoftDocs/dynamics365smb-docs/business-central/design-details-internal-warehouse-flows.md

 ### Flows to and from assembly in a basic warehouse configuration

-The outbound flow in a basic warehouse configuration involve the following settings on the **Location Card** page for the location:
+The outbound flow in a basic warehouse configuration involves the following settings on the **Location Card** page for the location:

 * For the outbound flow (pick), in the **Asm.
 Consumption Whse.
 Handling** field, select **Inventory Movement**.